IBM/ibm-block-csi-driver/docs/content/troubleshooting/log_status_collect.md

     - If the PVCs are not in the _Bound_ state collect the events of all unbound PVCs.
 (See [Log collection for unbound PVCs](#log-collection-for-unbound-pvcs).)

-### Log collection for all CSI nodepods and their containers
+### Log collection for all CSI node pods and their containers

-To collect logs for all nodepods, use the following commands:
+To collect logs for all node pods, use the following commands:

     nodepods=`kubectl get -n <namespace> pod -l app.kubernetes.io/component=csi-node --output=jsonpath={.items..metadata.name}`